rootiest/rootiest-nvim/README.md

 A fish configuration that pairs well with this NeoVim configuration

 [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts/) -
-A collection of fonts that include many icons and glyphs that are used in this configuration.
+A collection of fonts that includes many icons and glyphs used in this configuration.

 ## Dotfiles